 If you’re caught in a heavy downpour, pull off the road and wait for it to pass.
 Alternatively, you can reduce your speed by one-third, as recommended by the Federal Motor Carrier Safety Administration (FMCSA).
 Also, never drive into flooded roads.
 You can end up stranded and your car could be ruined.

 High winds, regardless of whether they are from a spring storm, can create dangerous driving conditions.
-If you drive a high profile vehicle such as an SUV, pull a trailer or camper, or drive an RV, high winds can be very serious.
+If you drive a high profile vehicle such as an SUV, pulling a trailer or camper, or drive an RV, high winds can be very serious.
 Regardless of the size of your vehicle, high winds can cause your vehicle to be pushed into another lane.
 This causes drivers to correct the path of the vehicle when trying to drive safely in high winds.

 With trailers, campers, RVs, or other high profile vehicles, the correction process can be more difficult.
 It can result in roll-overs or car accidents.
 Always adjust your speed and pay attention to steering when you’re in a situation that involves high winds or the potential for high winds.

 Although fog usually lifts within a few hours in Texas, it still creates a hazardous driving condition.
 Make sure that you use your windshield wipers if it is necessary.
 This can help improve your visibility to drive more safely in fog.
 Use your low beams and your fog lights.
 High beams can actually decrease your visibility because they will create a glare in the fog.
 Slow down and keep your distance from other vehicles and at intersections.

 One motor vehicle crash occurs roughly every 56 seconds in Texas, and of those crash over 10% are due to poor weather conditions.
 Ice, rain, snow, wind, fog, sleet, and even more extreme weather, like tornados, flooding, lightning storms, and hurricanes increase the risks of a motor vehicle accident.

-Don’t wait – car, truck, and motorcycle accident claims have a time limit in Texas.
+Don’t wait – car accident, truck accident, and motorcycle accident claims have a time limit in Texas.
 Schedule your free consultation now.